The Stencil App makes it possible to create images for your blog and social media profiles in record time.

 The first thing that I do is upload a photo to the Stencil App.

-I use photos that I have either taken myself or stock photos from Haute Chocolate.
+I use photos that I have either taken myself or stock photos from Haute Stock.

-Even though Stencil App has an extensive library of royalty free photos I prefer to use my own photography or stock photos that I purchase – this is why.
+Even though Stencil App has an extensive library of royalty free photos I prefer to use my own photography or stock photos that I purchase.